dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 fortnightly pattern to accommodate our Monday–Thursday billing week and attending some Fridays.
-It may be possible for some roles to work a 3 day week due to the nature of the role potentially not being full-time on a single project, this would be dependent on a number of contextual factors and discussion with the team.
+It may be possible for some roles to work a 3 day week due to the nature of the role potentially not being full-time on a single project.
+This would depend on a number of contextual factors and discussion with the team.
 We’re unable to support a 3-day (or fewer) week for all other roles due to the overheads for scheduling.

 **Internal facing**: We’re happy to talk about part time working for any number of days, dependent on the role.